Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

     alt=""
     >}}

-I can now fell right at home.
+I now fell right at home.

-## Reducing noise
+## Reducing the noise

 At idle the fan duty cycle is set to `60%`, stated otherwise : this switch is cosplaying as a jet engine. :rocket: